axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 Migrate 8.0.7 to 8.0.8
 ----------------------

-1. Since 8.0.8, statistic chart has multiple names for to each supported languages in application.
-Therefore you must run a migration process to migrate statistic chart.
-Please follow these steps to migrate:
+1. Since 8.0.8, statistic chart has multiple names for supported languages in application.
+Therefore you must run a migration process by the following steps:

    - Deploy :download:`MigrateStatisticChartTo8.iar <documents/MigrateStatisticChartTo8.iar>` project to your Ivy application.
-This project required ``PortalKit`` to run.
-Therefore please make sure that your application has project ``PortalKit``.
+This project requires ``PortalKit`` to run.

-   - Run ``MigrateStatisticChart/MigrateStatatisticChart.ivp`` to migrate all statistic charts in your application.
+   - Run ``MigrateStatisticChart/MigrateStatisticChart.ivp`` to migrate all statistic charts in your application.

    - Restart Ivy engine.